TRULY SCRUMPTIOUS NURSERY Complaints procedure

 The outcome of all complaints is recorded in the summary Complaints record file and is available for parents and OFSTED inspectors on requests.

 In the event of a parent/carer wanting to complain about a member of staff or an incident at Truly Scrumptious Early Years Nursery, we would follow the following guidelines.

-· If it is discussed with a member of staff, then they will report the complaint to the manager/owner and complete a complaints form immediately.
+- If it is discussed with a member of staff, then they will report the complaint to the manager/owner and complete a complaint form immediately.

 Should parents feel they cannot speak to a member of staff; the complaint can be written and sent to the manager/owner direct.

 DUTIES AS AN EMPLOYER AND EMPLOYEE

 Employers have a duty of care to their employees.
 They should ensure they provide effective support for anyone facing an allegation and provide the employee with a named contact if they are suspended.

 It is essential that any allegation of abuse made against a teacher or other member of staff or volunteer in the nursery is dealt with very quickly, in a fair and consistent way that provides effective protection for the child and at the same time supports the person who is the subject of the allegation.